saip007/inspirational-quotes/README.md

 ```
  {'quote': 'I didn’t go to college, but if I did, I would’ve taken all my tests at a restaurant, ’cause ‘The customer is always right.’', 'author': 'Mitch Hedberg'}
  ```
- ## Contributing:

- - I will be grateful for any help you can provide to make this package better
- - have a quote:bulb:, clone the repo and add to _quotes.json_ and raise a PR
- - all valid PR's will be merged

- ***made with :heart: by _[saip007](https://github.com/saip007/)_***

-_give your love & support by adding a :star: to this repo.
-Thank you for being here!_
+_give your love & support by adding a :star: to [repo](https://github.com/saip007/inspirational_quotes).
+Happy Hacking.
+Thank you_